 According to numerous studies, the construction industry generates over 39 percent of global energy related emissions… over one-third of the world’s greenhouse gases!

-But the carbon emissions measured don’t include the overall ecological cost that remodeling and new commercial and residential construction have on the planet.
-Because the combined activities do more than simply use energy, construction impacts the environmental landscape itself.
+But the carbon emissions that have been measured… don’t include the overall ecological cost that remodeling and new commercial and residential construction have on the planet.
+These combined activities do more than simply use energy, construction impacts the environmental landscape itself.

 How Does Climate Plus Erase Construction Ecological Footprint and Create a Green Building Project?